 - Name/title and school address for purpose of posting BSA Boarding School magazine and BSA promotional content

-- Use of images supplied by schools for the promotion of the BSA on the BSA website, social media, print content and presentations
+- Use of images supplied by schools for the promotion of boarding and the BSA on the BSA website, social media, print content and presentations

 - Contact details for associations that work in conjunction with the BSA/in the educational sector